-Summer is a loveable season only till you’re indoors or in an air-conditioned room.
+It is a loveable season only till you’re indoors or in an air-conditioned room.
 The moment you step outside, the blazing heat makes you think whether stepping out was a good idea after all.
-And, before you know it, you’re drenched in sweat, washing away all your excitement for summer.
+And, before you know it, you’re drenched in sweat, washing away all your excitement.
 The nights are better than the day but are still spent tossing in bed from one side to the other and flipping the pillow to feel its cool side every five minutes, until you finally fall asleep.
 While we can’t ensure that the summers will be thoroughly enjoyable, we sure know how they can be made more comfortable.

-We have found 7 effective & affordable tips and tricks that could make the summer heat pleasant for your lady bits 🙂
+We have found 7 effective & affordable tips and tricks that could make the heat pleasant for your lady bits 🙂

 1. Wear 100% cotton underwear

 Cotton is known for being a fantastic absorber of sweat.
 The synthetic material may get a little sticky due to perspiration and cause discomfort throughout the day.
 Loose cotton underwear absorbs body fluids and helps you move freely.
 In summers, try choosing comfort over style.

 Sweaty innerwear can also cause a yeast infection.
 It is absolutely necessary to change your panty once a day.
 Changing into new underwear before sleeping is an absolute must.
 Cotton is king!

 Untrimmed hair can cause friction with your inner-wear which can lead to rashes.
 It also traps sweat for long hours which can be the reason for yeast formation and odour.
 If you haven’t done it before and are unsure of the technique that’ll best suit you, we would suggest you visit a gynaecologist for help.